 In this article, we will look into sell side equity research in detail, in terms of their roles and responsibilities, enabling you to understand their communications to you as an investor and perhaps, you can think of becoming a sell side equity research analyst yourself!

-The Sell Side Equity Research
+Secrets in Sell Side Equity Research

 Simply put, the job of a sell side analyst is to recommend stocks to people.
 Other than that, a sell side analyst writes a Sell Side Equity Research Report that is expressive of his or her opinion, enabling investors to decide whether buying or selling certain stocks will be profitable or not.